Welcome to DELTAS

 Bruna specialises in building and implementing transformational global IT strategies and working as part of a leadership team to drive forward international business plans.

-Abby has been IT Director at BLM for five years following 10 years at Simmons & Simmons where she was Director of Business Transformation.
+Abby is IT Director at Browne Jacobson, prior to this she held the role of IT Director at BLM for five years following 10 years at Simmons & Simmons where she was Director of Business Transformation.
 Prior to that she spent 10 years at Withers.
 Abby is responsible for aligning technology change across the firm in a strategic way, providing technology solutions and innovations for internal and external clients.
 Abby has a passion for business change and a desire to inspire this passion in others.
 Abby has a talent for reengineering roles, reshaping resources to satisfy new initiatives.
 She has the ability to see how the market is changing and how the business needs to change to be more effective and meet new demands.
 Technology plays a key part in the success of the firm.

 Abby is a regular speaker and Chair at events and contributes to a number of Legal and Technology publications.
 Abby is a Director of LITIG, the Legal IT Innovators Group and is also on the CIO Advisory board of a global technology company.